The 3DS Requestor performs three processes during an authentication:

 /brwindicates the request is from a browser.
 ActiveServer also accepts requests from mobile applications via

 /initindicates the request is to initialise the authentication.

 When ActiveServer receives the

-/api/v1/auth/brw/init/ message, it will collect the browser information and be ready for the authentication process.
+3ds Web Adapter).
+Once the iframes are setup, ActiveServer will be able to start the browser information collecting process and be ready for the authentication process.

 Process 2: Execute Authentication¶

 Once the browser information collection is complete, authentication can be executed by the merchant by calling

 /api/v1/auth/brw.
 This will trigger ActiveServer to initiate the 3DS2 messaging process.

 What if browser information collection failed?